4.7* on Trustpilot

 I compared garages, picked the best one for me and even saved money, all whilst waiting for my morning coffee!”

 Your brakes are the most important part of your car.
 If they’re not working properly, you can’t slow your car down effectively.
 This leaves you at greater risk of an accident.
-If you notice any braking problems, you should book a brake pad replacement or other brake repairs near you as soon as possible.
+If you notice any braking problems, you should book a brake pad replacement, brake disc replacement or other brake repairs near you as soon as possible.

 When you press down on the brake pedal, it activates a plunger in the master cylinder.
 This forces brake fluid through the system which, in turn, applies pressure on the other brake components.
 These are forced against the wheels and slow your car down.

 There are two main types of brakes: disc brakes and drum brakes.
 Most modern cars use disc braking systems on the front wheels and drum brakes on the rear, while older cars use drum brakes on both the front and rear wheels.